farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > Each card gives a new story prompt to the GM to make the world feel more alive.
 >
 > To determine how the PC's next mission is going to start, roll `1d6` for each red card that was drawn.
-The result of this roll tells us what is going to be the initial `position` the PCs will find themselves in when starting their next mission.
+The result of this roll tells us what is going to be the initial `risk` level the PCs will find themselves in when starting their next mission.
 >
-> - On a `1-3`, the PCs start in a `desperate` position.
+> - On a `1-3`, the PCs start in a `high risk` situation.
-> - On a `4-5`, the PCs start in a `risky` position.
+> - On a `4-5`, the PCs start in a `moderate risk` situation.
-> - On a `6`, the PCs start in a `controlled` position.
+> - On a `6`, the PCs start in a `low risk` situation.
-> - On a `66`, the PCs start in a `controlled` position, and gain some additional benefit.
+> - On a `66`, the PCs start in a `low risk` situation, and gain some additional benefit.

 # Quick Charge Extra | Extras